I am a human being. This I know for sure. Everything else is suspect 🙂

-I have had several careers over the past forty years, but the one thing that has been consistent throughout those decades is my career as a journalist.
-During this career, I have authored three books, wrote for the New York Times, was a weekly columnist for a McClatchy-owned newspaper for ten years, published over 1200 newspaper and magazine articles, spent ten years touring the country lecturing on constitutional law, participated in several televised debates, been a guest on various other television and radio programs, hosted three syndicated radio shows in New York City, North Carolina, and Georgia, and I currently host a local radio show here in Boquete, Panama.
+I have been a musician for over fifty years, however due to the complications of my disabilities, I cannot play as well as I used to.
+I have had several careers over the past forty years, some overlapping, but the one thing that has been consistent throughout those decades is my career as a journalist.
+During this time I have authored three books, wrote for the New York Times, was a weekly columnist for a McClatchy newspaper, published over 1200 newspaper and magazine articles, spent many years touring the country lecturing on constitutional law, participated in several televised debates, have been a guest on various television and radio programs, hosted three syndicated radio shows in New York City, North Carolina, and Georgia, and most recently hosted a local radio show in Boquete, Panama.

 The only thing that makes things complicated for me is my health.
-As I mentioned earlier, I have Parkinson’s Disease.
-I also struggle with Type 2 Diabetes, Hereditary Peripheral Neuropathy, and skin cancer.
+I have Parkinson’s Disease, Diabetes, Peripheral Neuropathy, Ataxia, and cancer.
 Sounds like a lot, and I guess it is, but I try to keep a positive attitude and not let my disabilities effect my general outlook on life.
-Thus, I manage to enjoy myself here in this beautiful country.
+Thus, I manage to enjoy myself most of the time.
 Hey, nobody gets out alive, right?

 I remind myself constantly that in spite of my grumpiness from time to time, I am a happy person and I have people in my life who love and care about me.
 And this is absolutely wonderful!